- What to Do if Your AC System is Not Working

 - Inspect all vents and returns.
-Dirt in and around vents and returns indicate the filter is dirty and needs to be replaced or cleaned.
+Dirt in and around vents and returns indicate the AC filter is dirty and needs to be replaced or cleaned.

 - Check the filter.
 Replace or clean as needed.
 Dirty filters are the most common cause of inadequate heating or cooling performance and of compressor failures.
 TIP: Check your filter each month when your utility bill arrives.
 A clean filter can increase the efficiency of your system, and save you money!

 - Check the circuit breakers and/or fuses.
 Reset breakers or replace fuses as necessary.
 WARNING: Turn OFF electric power to unit before performing any maintenance or removing any panels or doors.